 Contributing to Feathers

-Would you like to contribute a bug fix or new feature to Feathers?
+Would you like to contribute a bug fix or new feature to the next version of Feathers?
 Please open a Pull Request on the Feathers Github project.

 Extensions and Components